CalFlora Logo information on wild California plants for conservation, education, and appreciation

 Also, scientific names of plants do change occasionally.
 Calflora attempts to keep track of these changes in the Plant Name Library (aka synonymy database).
 Thus, it should not matter if you enter a scientific name no longer in current use -- Calflora users should be able to find your observation via synonomy options available on the Calflora search pages.

-If you plan to enter a list of names, and would like a preview of which names the contribution system will accept, enter your list into the CNPLX Nomenclature Analyzer.
-(This is also a good way to find spelling errors.)
+If you are using the Survey / Checklist Entry application, and plan to paste in a list of names, you can see a preview of which names the scanner will find.
+Enter your list into the CNPLX Nomenclature Analyzer.
+This is also a good way to find spelling mistakes.

 Why are repeat observations for the same plant in the same area useful?

-Repeat observations of plants that have not been seen in 5 years or more are a valuable way to reconfirm the continued health and persistence of the local population.
-Observations by different observers, on subsequent dates, or with additional details are most useful.
+Observations of the same plant in the same area by various observers are useful in the sense that, the more observations, the stronger the evidence of the presence of that plant.
+Also, repeat observations of plants that have not been seen in 5 years or more are a valuable way to reconfirm the continued health and persistence of a local population.

 I encountered an error or unexpected result while contributing -- what do I do?

-We encourage you to contact us with any problems, questions, or suggestions on the system so that we may improve it for your use.
-Please be prepared with the following information, if possible.
+Please contact us with any problems, questions, or suggestions on the system so that we may improve it for your use.
+Please include with the following information, if possible.

 What browser and version are you using?